suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Update 11/01/2023:
 - Changed routine to hunt down install paths for FO4, FO76, FO76PTS.
   Bethesda.net launcher code is removed and also the "fixed" Steam installer locations.
-  The code now hunts down the paths from Valve Steam installer locations in Windows registry.
+  The code now hunts down the paths from Valve Steam installer locations in Windows registry. (*) (*) I've noticed, if you install a game in Steam, and later move it to an other Game Library in your Steam account,
+      Steam does not update the installation path of the moved game in Windows Registry.
+This is a bug in Steam.
+      In this case, fo76_ba2_archive_extract_sounds.ps1 will give you a warning the game path is not found.
+      To fix this, you need to use .\fo76_ba2_archive_extract_sounds.ps1 -InstallPath "<driveletter>:\SteamLibrary\steamapps\common\<game_name>\".

 Update 14/01/2023:
-- script 'convert_fuz_to_xwm.ps1' is rewritten so does not need any 3rd party tools for extracting xwm data from all Fuze files.
+- Script 'convert_fuz_to_xwm.ps1' is rewritten, so it does not need any 3rd party tools for extracting xwm data from all Fuze files.
-  The "fuze" subfolder and utility BmlFuzDecode are made obsolete.
+  The "fuze" subfolder and utility BmlFuzDecode.exe are made obsolete in order for the script to work.

 -----